warrior1211421/Gaming-Techies/content/pages/privacy-policy.md

 url: privacy-policy
 date: 2021-11-10T14:00:38.616Z
 ---
-## Who are we
+## Who are We

 Our website address is: [https://www.gamingtechies.com/](https://gamingtechies.com/)

-## What personal data we collect and why we collect it
+## What Personal Data We Collect and Why We Collect It

 ### Comments